kanu-cast/challenges/README.md

 ## Introduction

-* This project simply has two files and each file carries an algorithm.
+* This project simply has two folders  i.e: algorithms & photo-gallery folders .
+Please note that each folder contains a separate coding challenge

 ## Getting started